At sunset, a drone captures an aerial view of two industrial warehouse buildings as the warm light covers the rooftops.

 Industrial Warehouse Construction Expands Rolleston Facility: Cosio Industries

-In 2013, Joe Cosio contracted Coresteel Buildings Christchurch to design and build a sizable industrial warehouse distribution centre for Cosio Industries, an agricultural, horticultural and geotextile product supplier.
+In 2013, Joe Cosio contracted Corcon to design and build a sizable industrial warehouse distribution centre for Cosio Industries, an agricultural, horticultural and geotextile product supplier.
 The plan was to extend the Rolleston industrial steel building as the enterprise grew.

-Fast forward to 2020, and Cosio's tailored commercial buildings expansion project was a natural progression of the client's foresight coupled with Coresteel's ongoing relationship with Cosio Industries.
+Fast forward to 2020, and Cosio's tailored commercial buildings expansion project was a natural progression of the client's foresight, coupled with an ongoing relationship with Cosio Industries.

-Our director, Stephen Fitzgerald, guided the client through the construction consultancy process to identify their new requirements, including expanded devanning and loading capabilities.
+Our team guided the client through the construction consultancy process to identify their new requirements, including expanded devanning and loading capabilities.
 The tailored commercial buildings and facilities were to comply with the Ministry for Primary Industries (MPI) standards.

 The facade of an industrial office and warehouse building glows in the sunset while silhouetted against an azure-blue sky.